-Admittedly not all damages are as dramatic and large as this one in the English channel, but however small, they are troublesome and may result in a loss.
+Not all damages are large, but even the small ones are troublesome and may result in a loss.
 However long we have stayed free from damage to our priced cargo, damage does remain a real risk of life and a risk that should not be ignored.

 A “general average” (loss) as shown above thankfully doesn’t happen very often, but indeed it does.
 Not only is the cargo lost but the ancient “general average” clause kicks in which has to this day survived and reads something like: